konsulting/porter/README.md

  We leave it up to you to run this command at the moment, it is a temporary setting and resets on a machine restart.
 Not everyone will need it, and we'd rather not dig much deeper into your system to make it permanent.

+## Ngrok

+ - `porter ngrok {site?} {--region=eu} {--no-inspection}`

+It's sometimes handy to share your progress on a site without deploying it to a server out there in the world. [ngrok](https://ngrok.com) provides a decent solution for this.
+Porter provides an ngrok container which is able to forward your local site to an external url.

+You can optionally specify a site to ngrok (e.g. `konsulting.test` would be `konsulting`).
+You can also specify a region and optionally disable inspections of responses by ngrok.

+The ngrok UI interface will be available here: [http://0.0.0.0:4040](http://0.0.0.0:4040)

+In order to use ngrok, you need to use an alternative loopback address to 127.0.0.1, since this resolves to the container that a request is sent from otherwise.
+This can be done by following [these instructions](#dns).

 ## Email

 We have a [MailHog](https://github.com/mailhog/MailHog) container; all emails are routed to this container from PHP when using the `mail()` function.